Fitness Instructor Confidence: 10 Tips To Skyrocket It

 These people need help, and you can help them!

-2. Take every opportunity to practice
+2. Take every opportunity to practise

 I’ve seen new instructors beg their managers to not teach classes anymore because they don’t like doing them.
 This is the perfect way to ensure that you will never gain confidence in this area.